 What Happens to Your Ice Machine When Your Room Hits 100 Degrees?

-When we discuss temperatures of 100 degrees or more, many people find it difficult to believe that air temperatures climb that high in their establishment when they don’t notice it.
-That is because an ice machine can have its own microclimate.
-Easy Ice studies have shown that the air recirculating though the ice machine can be up to 25 degrees hotter than the ambient room temperature when measured at a point less than 5 feet away from the ice machine!
+Easy Ice studies have shown that the air recirculating through the ice machine can be up to 25 degrees hotter than the ambient room temperature when measured at a point less than 5 feet away from the ice machine!

 Hoshizaki Ice Machine Production Index